Thaddeus Swanek Thaddeus Swanek

 1:1 T-Mobile for Business

-Bill Brittingham, Director of SMB Sales at T-Mobile for Business, joined the Forum to chat small business strategy with Kristen DelGuzzi, the Chamber’s Vice President and Editor-in-Chief.
+Bill Brittingham, Director of SMB Sales at T-Mobile for Business, joined the Forum to chat about small business strategy with Kristen DelGuzzi, the Chamber’s Vice President and Editor-in-Chief.

 Brittingham said that small businesses are a vital part of its business and that T-Mobile was working on boosting its coverage in rural areas and, in the future, providing connectivity via satellite in previously unreachable areas.